 Significant progress in installing renewable energy has been achieved by the Church of England.
 This includes a growing range of examples in the Diocese of London.

-It is always best to begin with the most cost effective and simple ways of reducing carbon emissions, such as switching to low-energy lighting, optimising your heating and recycling waste.
-See Heating and energy use and Lighting and energy use.
+It is always best to begin with the most cost effective and simple ways of reducing carbon emissions, such as switching to low-energy lighting and optimising your heating.

 Once these more simple changes have been acted upon you may, using the involvement of professionals, wish to look more seriously at the feasibility of generating your own electricity or heat.